Night Train to Munich: Critical reception

 The film premiered at the Odeon Leicester Square in London on 26 July 1940.
-The film has a rating of 89% "Fresh" on the review aggregation website Rotten Tomatoes, based on 18 critic reviews, with an average rating of 7.3/10.
+It has a rating of 89% "Fresh" on the review aggregation website Rotten Tomatoes, based on 18 critic reviews, with an average rating of 7.3/10.
 Prior to the film's initial release, a review by Variety noted that "[m]uch of the film’s merit obviously stems from the compact, propulsive screenplay ... and the razor-edge direction", adding that "[t]here are countless touches of atmosphere and comedy that add immeasurable flavor and zest to the picture".

 Simon Abrams of Slant Magazine wrote of the film: "Come for Carol Reed's name, stay for Rex Harrison's performance and a few good cheap shots at the Nazis".
 Stephen Mayne of PopMatters wrote that the film is "more than just a rerun of The Lady Vanishes", stating that it "overcomes wobbly moments by being so persistently fun".

 Home media

 The film was released on LaserDisc by the Roan Group on 14 February 1995.
 A VHS release followed on 11 February 1997 by Kino Video.
-It was released on DVD and Blu-ray by the Criterion Collection on 29 June 2010 and 6 September 2016, respectively.
+It was released on DVD and Blu-ray for the first time by the Criterion Collection on 29 June 2010 and 6 September 2016, respectively.

 The title inspired the eponymous song on Al Stewart's interwar theme album, Between the Wars.